-I visited at the end of last year and found it to be the perfect South Africa holiday.
+When I visited KZN, I found it to be the perfect South Africa holiday.
 There’s culture in the cities, beauty in the nature, and no end of gloriously luxurious hotels for the more discerning tourists out there.
 These are my top places to visit and things to do in KZN….

 READ MORE: Check my KZN Itinerary for tons more information!